makeomatic/ms-users/rfcs/password_validation_limits.md

 ## General
 A possible solution is to use existing password-strength checking solution like `dropbox/zxcvbn` - provides password strength check using predefined dictionaries and pattern matching.
 With password ~25 char length, projected latency is ~5-25ms.
 In the future, we can extend included dictionaries according to our needs.

+## Note
+Enabling password validator is Breaking change and disabled by default.
+In the nearest future, when everything will be ready, a validator must be enabled.

 ## Validator Keyword
 Service validation algorithm based on the AJV validator and all validation requirements are inside schemas.
 All incoming requests checked.
 We can add additional custom validator `password` keyword for the `password` field, which performs required checks.